 What is this project all about?

-The City of Greater Sudbury has launched a two-year project to upgrade and replace water meters in every home and business as part of a mandatory program to modernize the technology of municipal water delivery.
+The City of Greater Sudbury is in the midst of a multi-year project to upgrade and replace water meters in every home and business to modernize municipal water delivery.

 Why are meters being replaced?